itsemilyshi/image-gallery/README.md

 This is an image repository built in Ruby on Rails for Shopify's Backend Developer Intern Challenge Question.

+Currently has:
+- CRUD for images
+- user login/logout
+- images belong to users, user can set privacy of images, only image owner can UD
+- Bulk delete
+- Can add images to shopping cart, images have price and discount value
+- User can have money and money is deducted when the user checks out their cart

 The job app is https://www.shopify.com/careers/developer-internships-data-science-internships-winter-2021-826aeb

 The challenge info is: https://docs.google.com/document/d/1ZKRywXQLZWOqVOHC4JkF3LqdpO3Llpfk_CkZPR8bjak/edit